 Absence Fee Policy

 Participants who attend the center year-round are allowed five absences or vacation days at no charge after six months of enrollment.
-You must notify the Program Coordinator in advance to use a vacation day.
+These days will be applied as absences unless previously earmarked by the caregiver.

-The Arc reserves the right to discharge any consumer from any service or support administered by The Arc.
-If a consumer leaves any program or service, The Arc will attempt to make appropriate referrals to consumers, their caregivers, and case managers for the consideration of other appropriate services.
-If possible and appropriate, The Arc will assist with the transfer of a consumer to another program or service provider.
+The Arc reserves the right to discharge any individual from any service or support administered by The Arc.
+If a participate leaves any program or service, The Arc will attempt to make appropriate referrals to individuals, their caregivers, and case managers for the consideration of other appropriate services.
+If possible and appropriate, The Arc will assist with the transfer of an individual to another program or service provider.

 Voluntary discharges may happen at any time.
-The consumer or consumer’s representative has the right to voluntarily discontinue services for any reason.
+The individual or individual’s representative has the right to voluntarily discontinue services for any reason.

-An involuntary discharge requires a 30-day written notice to the consumer and their representative by The Arc.
-An exception is made to the 30-day notice if the circumstances causing the discharge, as determined by The Arc, warrant immediate removal of the consumer from the service or support.
+An involuntary discharge requires a 30-day written notice to the participate and their representative by The Arc.
+An exception is made to the 30-day notice if the circumstances causing the discharge, as determined by The Arc, warrant immediate removal of the individual from the service or support.

 Reasons for discharge may include but are not limited to the following types of situations.
-If the consumer:
+If the individual:

 - Does not follow the program guidelines